Middle age, midlife, whatever you want to call it, has been reinvented over the past couple of decades. Gone are the over-the-hill days of

 Read our guide to caring for grey hair

-Here are my three tips for remaining chic at any age:
+Here are my tips for remaining fashionable at any age:

 1. Keep it simple